What Are The Product Labeling Requirements For Imports Into The United States?

 Nutrition Facts

-• Format: The label should follow the FDA’s specified format, making it easy for consumers to compare products.
+Format: The label should adhere to the FDA’s specified format, enabling consumers to compare products easily.

 Ingredients List

-• Order: All ingredients must be listed in descending order by weight, ensuring transparency about what is in the product.
+Order: All ingredients must be listed in descending order by weight, ensuring transparency about the product's contents.

 Allergen Information